MintyAutomation/minty-releases/README.md

 # minty-releases

-Download the latest version here.
+Download the latest version of Minty.